Sample Complexity of Variance-reduced Distributionally Robust Q-learning: Introduction

 This section is dedicated to reviewing the literature that is relevant to our work.
 The literature on RL and MDP is extensive.
 One major line of research focuses on developing algorithms that can efficiently learn policies to maximize cumulative discounted rewards.
 When discussing RL and MDP problems, we will concentrate on this infinite horizon discounted reward formulation.

 \textbf{Minimax Sample Complexity of Tabular RL}: Recent years have seen significant developments in the worst-case sample complexity theory of tabular RL.
 Two principles, namely model-based and model-free, have motivated distinct algorithmic designs.
-In the model-based approach, the controller aims to gather a dataset so as to construct an empirical model of the underlying MDP and solving it using variations of the dynamic programming principle.
-Research such as \cite{azar2013,sidford2018near_opt, agarwal2020,li2022settling} have proposed model-based algorithms and proven optimal upper bounds for achieving $\epsilon$, with a matching lower bound $ \tilde\Omega(|S||A|(1-\gamma)^{-3}\epsilon^{-2})$ proven in \cite{azar2013}.
+In the model-based approach, the controller aims to gather a dataset so as to construct an empirical model of the underlying MDP and solve it using variations of the dynamic programming principle.
+Research \citep{azar2013,sidford2018near_opt, agarwal2020,li2022settling} have proposed model-based algorithms and proven optimal upper bounds for achieving $\epsilon$, with a matching lower bound $\tilde\Omega(|\bd{S}||\bd{A}|(1-\gamma)^{-3}\epsilon^{-2})$ proven in \citet{azar2013}.
 In contrast, the model-free approach involves maintaining only lower-dimensional statistics of the transition data, which are iteratively updated.
-As one of the most well known model-free algorithm, the sample complexity of Q-learning been extensively studied \citep{even2003learning,wainwright2019l_infty,chen2020,li2021QL_minmax}.
-However, \cite{li2021QL_minmax} have shown that the Q-learning has a minimax sample complexity of $\tilde \Theta(|S||A|(1-\gamma)^{-4}\epsilon^{-2})$, which doesn't match the lower bound $\tilde\Omega(|S||A|(1-\gamma)^{-3} \epsilon^{-2})$.
-Nevertheless, variance-reduced variants of the Q-learning, such as the one proposed in \cite{wainwright2019}, achieve the aforementioned sample complexity lower bound.
-Other algorithmic techniques such as Polyak-Ruppert averaging \citep{li2023statistical} has been shown to result in optimal sample complexity.
+As one of the most well-known model-free algorithms, the sample complexity of Q-learning has been extensively studied \citep{even2003learning,wainwright2019l_infty,chen2020,li2021QL_minmax}.
+However, \citet{li2021QL_minmax} have shown that the Q-learning has a minimax sample complexity of $\tilde \Theta(|\bd{S}||\bd{A}|(1-\gamma)^{-4}\epsilon^{-2})$, which doesn't match the lower bound $\tilde\Omega(|\bd{S}||\bd{A}|(1-\gamma)^{-3}\epsilon^{-2})$.
+Nevertheless, variance-reduced variants of the Q-learning, such as the one proposed in \citet{wainwright2019}, achieve the aforementioned sample complexity lower bound.
+Other algorithmic techniques such as Polyak-Ruppert averaging \citep{li2023statistical} have been shown to result in optimal sample complexity.